eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.regex/README.md

 ## Further Reading

-* A full [introduction](https://www.w3schools.com/jsref/jsref_obj_regexp.asp) for regular expression is availabel at W3School.
+* A full [introduction](https://www.w3schools.com/jsref/jsref_obj_regexp.asp) for regular expression is available at W3School.
 * Online validator help to check the syntax of an regex and give information how to design it.
     * [Regex 101](https://regex101.com/)
     * [Regex R](https://regexr.com/)